ASEMS Part 3 - Assurance

 The primary objective of undertaking audits is to provide assurance to the Chief of Defence Materiel and the DE&S Safety Board, that Acquisition Safety and Environmental Management specifically within DE&S complies with MOD Policy and relevant legislation.

-The proscriptive use of this guidance is not mandatory, as long as the PT demonstrates a case for suitable alternative methodologies which achieve the desired objectives and deliverables as defined in the procedure.
+The proscriptive use of this guidance is not mandatory, as long as the DT demonstrates a case for suitable alternative methodologies which achieve the desired objectives and deliverables as defined in the procedure.
 Therefore, when following the system procedures, four options exist to demonstrate conformance:

 - Use the recommended guidance and tools contained within the procedure, including allowed variations and options, and document the outcomes.